-Formerly Phil’s Last Stand, they have plenty-good char dogs and fresh-cut fries -- if you can tear yourself away from the In-N-Out-esque burgers or grilled salami.
+Formerly Phil’s Last Stand, it has plenty-good char dogs and fresh-cut fries -- if you can tear yourself away from the In-N-Out-esque burgers or grilled salami.

 Minimalist dogs, fresh-cut fries fried in lard, panhandlers, dodgy guys selling pirated DVDs...
 Jimmy’s is a true Chicago experience.

-CTA memorabilia (a lot more cheery than the actual Brown Line turnaround across the street) decorates this friendly, well-run stand with a few gourmet-style dogs alongside the classics.
+CTA memorabilia (a lot more cheery than the actual Brown Line turnaround across the street) decorates this friendly, well-run stand, which serves a few gourmet-style dogs alongside the classics.